gds32571/sendtoWU/README.md

 website.

 A second program, wu_post-v2.pl is a Perl prorgam I wrote several years ago to run on a Linux machine.
-It read data from a file on disk as a source of data.
+It reads data from a file on disk as a source of data.
 I modified it to take input from STDIN which is then assembled into a GET string and sent to Weather Underground.

 The secrets.txt contains the authentication data for WU.
 Put your own information in this file.